5calV/BytesOfProgress/README.md

 ## Contribute

 Please do only contribute to the "Wiki"-section, except for fixing typos / grammar.
 If you find any mistakes, missing information or typos in the Wiki that you would like to correct or add, you can just fork the repository, correct / add it and then create a pull request.
+If you find a typo or incorrect / missing information, you can also create an issue.

 Please keep it plain HTML / CSS and follow the scheme used on the sites.
 Please do not change anything regarding CSS.